S-09-G/movie_ticket_management/README.md

   🐍 Python – Core application logic and UI (CLI or Tkinter if GUI-based)

-  🗃️ SQL – Database for managing user data, bookings, movies, and seats
+  🗃️ SQL – Database for managing user data, bookings, movies, and seats.

-  📁 Optional: SQLite / MySQL depending on your setup